 "Confluence Park is a special place set aside for enjoyment and use by people and for preservation, protection, and enhancement ot the area's rich cultural history, wildlife and natural resources."

-A trailhead has bee constructed on the LaVerkin side complete with parking and kiosk showing the trails and other information on the park.
-A grant has also been submitted for restrooms.
-The trails have been marked and conservation work has been completed removing dead and non native species of trees.
+A trailhead has been constructed on the LaVerkin side complete with parking, restroom and kiosk showing the trails and other information on the park.
+Some trails have been marked and conservation work has been completed removing dead and non native species of trees.
 There has also been planting of some native vegatation to return the land to a more natural state.
 Camping is permited in the park but access to camp sites are on foot and you must pack everything in and out.
 If you haven't been down to see it you should plan a hike.
 Spring and Fall are the best times but if you want to play in the water summer is best.
 Another trail head is planned for the end of North Main in Hurricane.
+A grant has been obtained for this trailhead and the environmental review is being completed.
+Work should begin in the next few months.
+Plans include a parking area, restroom, and Kiosk.
 A printable PDF file of the approved plan can be downloaded by clicking here.